 Sébastien Fabre is the chief executive of Vestiaire Collective , a curated global marketplace for the re-sale of verified luxury fashion goods, founded in 2008.

-Uniquely for re-commerce site, Fabre requires and ensures that all merchandise on the site is both on trend, desirable and in perfect condition for the site's 700,000 users, who have made over 2.5 million social interactions and mentions of Vestiaire Collective.
+Uniquely for re-commerce site, Fabre requires and ensures that all merchandise on the site is both on trend, desirable and in perfect condition for the site's 6 million users, who add over 32,000 new products every day.
 The site grants total freedom to its community members to converse and give peer-to-peer reviews and leave comments on products proposed for sale by other members.

 Fabre’s background is in strategy and business development.
 Prior employers have included Vivendi, Microsoft, and Trader Classified Media.
 The executive also has experience in tech start-ups, having run NetClub, before its sale to Match.com.